aldelaro5/Bug-Fables-Internal-Docs/SetText/Related Systems/Automatic Line Breaks/OrganiseLines.md

 ### `size`: float

 The width scale of the text.
-This is typically sent by SetText and corresponds to `Size`.
+This is typically sent by SetText and corresponds to [size](../../Commands/Individual%20commands/size.md).

 ### `fontid`: int